ultramind/kunochidigi-todo-redux/README.md

     npm install

 5: Run the Development Server
    Start the development server with the following command:
     ```bash
     npm run dev
+    This will start the development server and make the application available at [http://localhost:5173]
 6. Open your browser and visit http://localhost:5173/ (or click the port displayed in your terminal) to view the app.